bfocom/netkeystore/README.md

 that can be used with Java (and also with software keystores like PKCS#12 files).

 The client is also Java, and consists of a `java.security.Provider` providing a `java.security.KeyStore`.
-Zero configuration really applies here; any servers on the network are foundautomatically and combined into one KeyStore.
+Zero configuration really applies here; any servers on the network are found automatically and combined into one KeyStore.

 ### Building and testing